muratk5n/thirdwave/en/tweets/2021/week34.md

 ---

-Dude watches the moves of big dogs, checked companies shorted by Burry, true, their P/FCF ratios are fukked.
+Dude watches the moves of big dogs, true, their P/FCF ratios are fukked.

 P/FCF = Market Cap / Free Cash Flow.
 It is a measure of whether market cap is justified by the cash flow a company generates.
 Checking Shopify,